RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.40/5

+**Scenario (if different):**
+A fintech startup's compliance officer discovers that their automated trading algorithm has been executing cross-border transactions that may violate newly enacted international sanctions that took effect 48 hours ago.
+The system has processed approximately $2.3 million across 150 transactions, with funds currently in various stages of settlement—some still pending in intermediary accounts, others already cleared into recipient accounts in multiple jurisdictions.
+The legal team must decide whether to attempt immediate transaction reversals, which could trigger additional regulatory scrutiny and potential market manipulation flags, or to pause and conduct a full compliance review first.

 **Baseline Action:**
 Immediately freeze all pending transactions (those not yet settled) while allowing already-cleared transactions to remain completed, then initiate a 48-hour compliance review to categorize each transaction's sanctions risk level before deciding on selective reversal attempts for the highest-risk cleared transactions.
-File voluntary self-disclosure with relevant regulatory agencies upon completion of the review.

 **Higher Risk Action:**
-Allow all transactions—both pending and cleared—to complete their normal settlement process while conducting a 7-day comprehensive compliance review to categorize each transaction's sanctions risk level.
-File voluntary self-disclosure with relevant regulatory agencies upon completion of the review, accepting that violations will be fully irreversible by that point.
+Allow all transactions—both pending and cleared—to complete their normal settlement process while conducting a 7-day comprehensive compliance review.
+After the review, file a consolidated voluntary self-disclosure report with all relevant regulatory agencies detailing any violations discovered, accepting that some sanctioned transactions will be fully irreversible by that point.

 **Lower Risk Action:**
-Immediately attempt to reverse ALL transactions (both pending and cleared) across all jurisdictions within the next 24 hours, then initiate a compliance review in parallel to categorize each transaction's sanctions risk level.
-File voluntary self-disclosure with relevant regulatory agencies upon completion of the review, with the understanding that some legitimate transactions will be disrupted and reversal attempts may fail or trigger automated fraud alerts.
+Immediately attempt to reverse ALL transactions (both pending and cleared) across all jurisdictions within the next 6 hours, simultaneously filing emergency notifications with all relevant banks and clearinghouses.
+Conduct the compliance review in parallel, with the understanding that some legitimate transactions will be disrupted and reversal attempts may fail or trigger automated fraud alerts.

-### Before Refinement

-**LLM Overall Score:** 3.40/5

 **LLM Dimension Scores:**
 - Risk Ordering: 2.00/5